All Episodes

 Like I said, studies to prove or disprove this have not been made.

-Well, then why are they viruses?
+Well, then why are they?

-If there have been no studies, Doctor, why are they telling everybody, don't worry, if you don't see anybody with any symptoms, you can't get it.
+If there have been no studies, doctor, why are they telling everybody, don't worry, if you don't see anybody with any symptoms, you can't get it.

-On what basis are they from a statistical point of view, that's probably true ninety-nine percent of the time for the majority of the time.
+From a statistical point of view, that's probably true 99% of the time, for the majority of the time.

 And this is what people need to know.

-We cannot be allowing people to come into America even if they're asymptomatic, because they st the the virus can be shed prior to symptoms, prior to a level of the virus actually hurting the body, the virus can be shed in the same manner prior to sickness.
+We cannot be allowing people to come into America, even if they're asymptomatic, because the virus can be shed prior to symptoms, prior to a level of the virus actually hurting the body.

-Well, but uh that's not gonna happen.
+Well, but that's not going to happen.

 It's very clear that this regime is not going to institute a protocol like that.